franksfc/Hackintosh-Opencore-Inspiron3670-franksfc/README.md

 7. (g)  Enter setup_var 0x123 0x00 command, where 0x123 should be replaced by the actual offset, and reboot.

-**Warning**: Variable offsets are unique not only to each motherboard but even to its firmware version.
+Warning: Variable offsets are unique not only to each motherboard but even to its firmware version.
 Never ever

 try to use an offset without checking.
 On selected platforms, the ControlMsrE2 tool can also change such hidden options.
 Pass desired argument: lock,